 The True Cost of Jail bond

-In order to get a jail bond in Phoenix Arizona, the courts will request a deposit based on your risk to flee and the danger you pose to the general public.
+In order to get a jail bond near you in Arizona, the courts will request a deposit based on your risk to flee and the danger you pose to the general public.
 The amount of the bond will be set by the court, but typically starts at $5,000 for a misdemeanor charge and goes up from there for more serious offenses.
 If you are deemed a high flight risk or pose a danger to the community, the court may set your jail bond at a higher amount or deny you bail altogether.

 Different Types of Jail Bonds